ldacruz94/franz/README.md

 A fun little POC project to create a virtual assistant.

-# Tech
+# Env
-Python 3.12
+- Python 3.12
-Qt
+- Qt
-Langgraph
+- Langgraph
+- Ubuntu